MylesBartlett/phd-thesis/corrections-checklist.md

   over the course of the pipeline.
 Readers in search of more details regarding the calipers and their motivation are referred to the RealPatch paper introducing them.

+(p.53) Statement on the shortcomings of relying on a binary mechanism when the underlying subgroup attribute is continuous has been clarified/reworked -- the reference to non-linearity has been removed due to its being misleading.

   (p.54) A reference to the Appendix providing (preliminary) empirical evidence of the hypothesis of increased OOD-robustness has been included here (together with some rephrasing).

+  (pp.90,91) Conclusion to Chapter 3 has been augmented with details of ongoing work, work that includes efforts to shore up the paucity/syntheticity of the tested-on datasets as well as conduct sensitivity analyses w.r.t. bag.balancing.